whomble/Aluminium_CNC/README.md

 This version is capable of cutting any soft metal (aluminuim, copper, brass even silver) easly.
 The total cost including the salvaged part from my previous CNC is around 300€, if you want to replicate the project the cost can change depending of what materials you have availlable.

-The design is based on 45*45mm aluminium extrusions that i've recovered from the waste disposal.
+The design is based on 45 * 45mm aluminium extrusions that i've recovered from the waste disposal.
 It is powered by 4 Nema 17 stepper motors from my previous CNC and an arduino cnc shield V3.

-Depending of your supplys the total cost can varry from **300 to 450€** considering you have all the required tools
+Depending of your supplys the total cost can varry from **300 to 450€** considering you have all the required tools From the conception to the firsts good cuts it took me around **80h** of work (mistakes includes)

 # Part list